alandong1234/AI_specialized_chatbot/README.md

 # AI_specialized_chatbot
-Developed an AI_Chatbot that can customize its response to dynamic prompt engineering (based on the API provided by openai)
+This project aims to develop an AI_Chatbot that can customize its response for specialized use.
+It is developed based on the API provided by openai, and enables dynamic prompt engineering.